Mx-PF/VPN-setup/README.md

 - STEP 1 - Locate Local IP
 - STEP 2 - Setting Up VM Using Azure
-- STEP 3 - Locating IP Through VM (France)
+- STEP 3 - Locating the IP Through the VM
-- STEP 4 - Connecting to VPN Through VM
+- STEP 4 - Connecting to the VPN Through the VM
-- STEP 5 - Locating IP Through VPN (Japan)
+- STEP 5 - Locating IP Through the VPN

 <h2>Installation Steps</h2>

-STEP 1 - Locate your own personal IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
+STEP 1 - Locate your own personal IP by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
 We will use this later as well.
-See EXAMPLE 1A below.

 EXAMPLE 1A
 <p>
 <img src="https://i.imgur.com/qDgu5K6.png)" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Next we will set up a virtual machine on Azure.
+Next we will set up a VM on MS Azure.

 </p>
 <br />